Our seminars and customized trainings are now available in a live interactive online format.

 - Practical ways to prevent conflict due to frustration, compounded by a lack of self-regulation

-- Build a classroom environment that encourages problem solving between students
+- Build an in-person or online classroom environment that encourages problem solving between students

 - Develop specific strategies that will teach your students to respond more appropriately

 - Help your most difficult students achieve daily successes and increase confidence

 - Develop strategies that address students with special needs

 My bet is that we have a lot in common.
 I can visualize your classroom – in-person or online – full of young, eager learners.
 I imagine you are passionate about making an optimum day of learning for each of them.
 Today's young learner, however, comes to us with a wide range of experiences and behaviors that can impede their social development, learning and disrupt valuable class time for all learners.
 They may not follow directions, take turns, keep their hands to themselves or they cry, scream, and run around or out of the classroom.
 Strategies that you have successfully utilized in the past may not be working with these students.

 During our day together, I will present you with various practical and easy-to-implement strategies to stop the cycle of repeated attention-getting behaviors that interfere with productive class activities and learning.
 We will explore specific ways to use visual and auditory cues, transition routines, strategies to teach students to regulate their thinking, emotions and behavior, as well as how to increase your young students' ability to focus and stay engaged whether you are teaching in-person or online.
 We will examine what to do during and after a tantrum to defuse the situation and reduce re-occurrences.